Jafea7/ctbrec-alpine/Readme.md

   - Rename to the following: `"$sanitize(${modelName})_$sanitize(${siteName})_$format(${localDateTime},yyyyMMdd-hhmmss).${fileSuffix}"`;
   - Create contact sheet: 10x9 images, 3840px wide, same file name format as the Rename step.

-    **NOTE:** Timecodes are NOT burnt into the contact sheet, the version of ffmpeg in the Alpine repo doesn't support them.

 ## Extras